Skurks/Skurks/README.md

 # Skurks Leadership Readme/Operating Manual
-I fancy myself a stand-up, hard-working, ever-learning technology executive who won't shy away from rolling up the sleves and getting the hands dirty when needed, or working on problems no one else wants to solve.
+I aspire to be the best stand-up, hard-working, ever-learning technology executive who won't shy away from rolling up the sleves and getting the hands dirty when needed, or working on problems no one else wants to solve.

 ## My "Psychological Profiles"
 * DISC PROFILE = [Di](https://www.crystalknows.com/disc/di-id-personality-type)